sangwoomo/ml-resources/README.md

 For learning theory, Kearns & Vazirani is the classic; but it's too old-fashined. <br/>
 Personally, I prefer recent books like Shalev-Shwartz & Ben-David. <br/>
-Abu-Mostafa is a good introductory book, and I think it's enough for most people.
+Abu-Mostafa is a good introductory book, and I think it's enough for most people. <br/>

-For online learning, Cesa-Bianchi & Lugosi is the classic. <br/>
+For online learning, Cesa-Bianchi & Lugosi is the classic.
-For multi-armed bandit problem, Bubeck & Cesa-Bianchi is a good survey.

 ### Textbook (Learning Theory)
 - Learning from Data (Abu-Mostafa)